Heat-labile enterotoxin family

 In molecular biology, the heat-labile enterotoxin family includes Escherichia coli heat-labile enterotoxin (Elt or LT) and cholera toxin (Ctx) secreted by Vibrio cholerae.

 lt is so named because it is inactivated at high temperatures.

 Mechanism

 The A subunits are transported inside by the pentameric B subunits.
 It then acts by raising cAMP levels through ADP-ribosylation of the alpha-subunit of a Gs protein leading to the constitutive activation of adenylate cyclase.
 Elevated cAMP levels stimulate the activation of the CFTR channel thus stimulating secretion of chloride ions and water from the enterocyte into the gut lumen.
 This ionic imbalance causes watery diarrhea.

 In addition to its effects on chloride secretion, which involve the same steps as the effects of cholera toxin, Elt binds additional substrates: lipopolysaccharide on the surface of E. coli cells and A-type blood antigens.
-The importance of these binding events is not yet known.
+Studies have shown that these interactions can influence how the toxin associates with the bacterial surface and how effectively it is delivered to host cells, although their contribution may vary by strain and context.